 While social media can be an excellent tool for networking, finding long lost relatives or reading think pieces on whatever’s trending, it can also open the door for some inappropriate behavior.
-And with 65% of American adults using some form of social media (and those with accounts checking it about 17 times a day), Facebook, Twitter, Instagram, Snapchat, etc., have become huge parts of our lives and have made it all too easy to connect with different folks, whenever we want and say what we want whenever we want.
-All of this chatting, posting, and Tweeting can have a bad effect on a relationship.
+And with 65 percent of American adults using some form of social media (and those with accounts checking it about 17 times a day), Facebook, Twitter, Instagram, Snapchat, etc., have become huge parts of our lives and have made it all too easy to connect with different folks whenever we want and to say what we want whenever we want.
+All of this chatting, posting and tweeting can have a bad effect on a relationship.

 So what are the keys to having a healthy relationship while on social media?
 And how should one behave on the networks in order to avoid problems with their partner?
 Here are a few dos and don’ts:

 1. Don’t pay more attention to Facebook than to your mate.

 Sitting on the couch for hours scrolling through Instagram while ignoring your significant other is a no-no. Conversing on social media should not replace having real life dialogue.
 Glass says balance is the key.